All Products

 Dimension Table Version Policy

-Define the partition of the primary table (current logical dimension table) and the associated logical dimension table, and by default, use the same scheduling cycle as the current logical dimension table.
+Define the partition of the primary table (current logical dimension table) and the associated logical dimension table, by default using the same scheduling cycle as the current logical dimension table.
 More details are as follows:

 • Use The Same Cycle Dimension (the Primary Table And Dimension Table Use The Same Cycle Partition): The primary table and the associated logical dimension table use the same cycle time partition during computation.